Page created by David N. Gibbs

-Note that the FRUS series has now become available in digital format, free of charge.
-For digitized volumes from the period 1861-1945, click here; for the Truman presidency, click here; for the Eisenhower presidency, click here; for the Kennedy presidency, click here; for the Johnson presidency, click here; for the Nixon and Ford presidencies, click here; for the Carter presidency, click here.
+The FRUS series has now become available in digital format, free of charge.
+For digitized volumes from the period 1861-1945, click here; for the Truman presidency, click here; for the Eisenhower presidency, click here; for the Kennedy presidency, click here; for the Johnson presidency, click here; for the Nixon and Ford presidencies, click here; for the Carter presidency, click here; for the Reagan presidency, click here.

 In theory, the FRUS volumes are supposed to be complete, accurate, and reliable.
 They are not supposed to omit any documents that might reflect badly on U.S. policy, or might embarrass policymakers.
 In practice, of course, FRUS engages in extensive censorship, and embarrassing materials are routinely excluded.
 Most importantly, materials pertaining to CIA covert operations tend to be omitted.
 I have written a strongly critical analysis of the FRUS volume on the Congo Crisis (see David N. Gibbs, "Misrepresenting the Congo Crisis," African Affairs 95, no. 380, 1996).
 My criticisms of the Congo volume can easily be generalized to the whole series.
 In short, the FRUS series must be regarded as seriously incomplete, though it remains a basic and easily accessible source for historians of U.S. foreign policy.
 Just make sure to use this source carefully.
 Note that in recent years, the State Department historians have responded to the criticisms of myself and others, and they have included some materials pertaining to covert operations in the FRUS series (for one example of this shift in policy, click here).

 A second source of documentary information is the Declassified Documents Reference System, which provides assorted declassified materials for the period 1941 to the present.
-Note that this is a proprietary database, available through research libraries (including UA's library).
+Note that this is a proprietary database, available through research libraries (including the University of Arizona's library).
 It it somewhat more difficult to use than FRUS, since there are no annotations to explain the context in which events took place.
 However, it provides a wide range of documents that are not generally available through FRUS, and it is fully on-line.
 Search tip: Always click on the "advanced search" menu, which is far easier to use.